bitcoin

 Bonus

-You may have noticed that I purposely shared 21/24 seed words of the Nunchuk wallet in one of the photos above.
+You may have noticed that I purposely shared 21 out of 24 seed words of the Nunchuk wallet in one of the photos above.

-As of the time of writing, the wallet contains ~$20 worth of bitcoin sent from the example multisig wallet.
-Whoever is able to figure out the 3 missing words is free to claim the coins!
+At the time of writing, the wallet contains approximately $20 worth of bitcoin, which was sent from the example multisig wallet.
+Anyone who can figure out the three missing words is welcome to claim the coins!

-P.S. the coins sit on the single signature wallet created with Nunchuk if that wasn't clear.
+P.S.
+The coins are stored in the single signature wallet that was created with Nunchuk, in case that was not clear.

-Update (2022/12/15): The coins have been claimed by a Czech Bitcoiner using a python script that he made!
+Update (2022/12/15): The coins have been claimed by a Czech Bitcoiner who used a python script he created!

-I accidentally made the challenge easier by making 2 mistakes:
+I accidentally made the challenge easier by making two mistakes:

-1. Since the 24th word is a checksum you only really needed to find 2 words instead of 3 (there were only 8 possible words for the checksum instead of the full list of 2048 words).
-That's a maximum of 2048 x 2048 x 8 combinations.
+1. Since the 24th word is a checksum, you only really needed to find two words instead of three.
+There were only eight possible words for the checksum instead of the full list of 2,048 words.
+That's a maximum of 2,048 x 2,048 x 8 combinations.

 2. I disclosed the wallet's master fingerprint in one of the photos.
-The only thing that was necessary to do was to go through the missing words, generating a master pub key from each valid seed and checking it against the fingerprint.
-Had I not disclosed the fingerprint (nor the wallet address where the coins were sitting), he would have to check for the balance (with his node or a public block explorer) on the first generated address with each valid seed.
+The only thing necessary to do was to go through the missing words, generating a master pub key from each valid seed, and checking it against the fingerprint.
+Had I not disclosed the fingerprint (nor the wallet address where the coins were sitting), he would have had to check the balance (with his node or a public block explorer) on the first generated address with each valid seed.
 This would have taken a lot more time.

 Found this valuable?